rohitg9b/DevOps2022/Foundation/readme.md

 12. At regular intervals, the team reflects on how to become more effective and adjusts its behavior accordingly.

+**Scrum and kanban**

+Scrum and kanban are the primary agile processes.

+Important items to understand:

+The Scrum Team consists of three roles, namely a ScrumMaster, a Product Owner, and the Team.

+ScrumMaster
+The ScrumMaster (sometimes written as the Scrum Master, although the official term has no space after “Scrum”) is the keeper of the scrum process.
+He/she is responsible for-

+making the process run smoothly removing obstacles that impact productivity organizing and facilitating the critical meetings Product Owner
+The Product Owner is responsible for maximizing the value of the product and the work of the Team.
+How this is done may vary widely across organizations, Scrum Teams, and individuals.

+The Product Owner is the sole person responsible for managing the Product Backlog.
+Product Backlog management includes-

+Expressing Product Backlog items clearly.

+Ordering the Product Backlog items to best achieve goals and missions.

+Optimizing the value of the work the Team performs.

+Ensuring that the Product Backlog is visible, transparent, and clear to all, and shows what the Team will work on further.

+Ensuring that the Team understands items in the Product Backlog to the level needed.

+The Product Owner may do the above work, or have the Team do it.
+However, the Product Owner remains accountable for these tasks.

+The Product Owner is one person, not a committee.
+The Product Owner may represent the desires of a committee in the Product Backlog, but those wanting to change a Product Backlog item’s priority must address the Product Owner.

+For the Product Owner to succeed, the entire organization must respect his or her decisions.
+The Product Owner’s decisions are visible in the content and ordering of the Product Backlog.
+No one is allowed to tell the Team to work from a different set of requirements, and the Team is not allowed to act on what anyone else says.
+This is ensured by ScrumMaster.

+The Team
+The Team is self-organizing and cross-functional.
+That means the team comprises of analysts, designers, developers, testers, etc. as appropriate and as relevant to the project.

+Some people in the industry refer to this team as development team.
+However, such a reference is leading to controversy that the team can have only developers and no other roles.
+It is an obvious understanding that it is only a misconception.
+To develop a software product, we require all the roles and that is the essence of scrum – the team will function in collaboration.
+Cross-functional teams have all competencies needed to accomplish the work without depending on others not part of the team, and thus time and effort can be saved.
+The team model in Scrum is designed to optimize flexibility, creativity, and productivity.

+Optimal Team size is small enough to remain nimble and large enough to complete significant work within a Sprint.
+The Team size should be kept in the range from five to nine people, if possible.
+Fewer than five team members decrease interaction and results in smaller productivity gains.
+Having more than nine members requires too much coordination.

+The scrum team works together closely, on a daily basis, to ensure the smooth flow of information and the quick resolution of issues.
+The scrum team delivers product iteratively and incrementally, maximizing opportunities for feedback.
+Incremental deliveries of a complete product ensure a potentially useful version of working product is always available.

+Some organizations start with kanban because it’s relatively easy to explain and implement.
+Kanban works as a fan-in and fan-out process where the team pulls user stories from an intake board and funnels them through a workflow until they are marked done.

+But many organizations implement scrum, which organizes the work in cadences called sprints, usually lasting one or two weeks.
+The product owner writes the requirements as user stories, then prioritizes them in a backlog based on their business value.
+The team reviews the backlog and commits to the top user stories they can complete during the sprint.

+Scrum includes several standard meetings (sometimes called scrum ceremonies or scrum rituals) to help teams commit to sprint priorities, complete the work during the sprint, and end each sprint successfully.
+These meetings usually include a few common elements:

+* Sprint planning is where the product owner shares priorities, and the team decides how much work it can complete during the sprint.
+* Daily standup meetings help teams discuss the status of user stories; teammates share their daily goals, and anyone can escalate blocks that impede the team’s progress.
+* Sprint reviews are demo meetings at the end of the sprint, where the functionality is shown to the product owner to gain acceptance on completed work.
+* Retrospective meetings are where the team discusses what went well and what needs improvement in their agile and software development processes.

 ---

 ![Scrum Process](images/scrum-big.png)